shanuv000/vk_blog/docs/dynamic-sitemap-solution.md

    - Remove attempts to revalidate static files
    - Focus on revalidating dynamic pages

-3. Kept the build-time sitemap generation for backward compatibility
+3. Removed the static sitemap-news.xml file and its generation script from the build process

 ## How It Works

-1. **Static Generation**: During build time, the sitemap is still generated as a static file
+1. **Dynamic Generation**: The sitemap is now generated on-demand via the dynamic route
-2. **Dynamic Fallback**: The dynamic route serves as a fallback that always provides the latest data
-3. **Webhook Handling**: When content changes in Hygraph, the webhook triggers revalidation of dynamic pages
+2. **Webhook Handling**: When content changes in Hygraph, the webhook triggers revalidation of dynamic pages
-4. **Search Engine Access**: Search engines can access either the static or dynamic version of the sitemap
+3. **Search Engine Access**: Search engines can access the dynamic version of the sitemap via the same URL

 ## Testing